 Volunteer with Us

 Volunteers are the heart of Oak Bay Volunteer Services.
 Our volunteers are dedicated members of the community who enjoy giving back in a variety of ways, making lasting impacts in the lives of our clients.
-We are always looking for talented, compassionate individuals to join our team and pride ourselves in creating an enriching experience for all who volunteer with OBVS.
+We are always looking for talented, compassionate individuals to join our team and pride ourselves in creating an enriching experience for all who volunteer with us.

-Requires: An insured vehicle with a minimum $3 million third-party liability insurance (recommended) and the submission of a BC Driver’s Abstract.
+Requires: An insured vehicle with a minimum $3 million third-party liability insurance (recommended) and the submission of a BC Driver’s Abstract

-Social and Reassurance Phone Calls
+Reassurance Phone Calls

 Helpline volunteers are the first point of contact for the organization.
 Volunteers provide phone assistance to clients looking to access services, and provide information and referrals to the public.
 This role is hosted in our office where Helpline volunteers become an integral part of the operations of OBVS.

 We participate in CRA’s Community Volunteer Income Tax Program and process tax returns for clients who have a financial status within the lowest tax bracket.
 Volunteers prepare and file tax returns on behalf of clients, assisting to insure all slips and information are accurately submitted.

 Requires: A computer with Windows OS, internet access and a printer

 Volunteers provide minor home repairs to address simple household issues should a client not have the financial means for a paid handyperson.
 Repairs can include small carpentry, electrical, plumbing and painting jobs.

 Requires: A basic knowledge of home repair and the necessary tools to complete a job.